iMovR Ensign’s Standing Desk Review

 Several years ago a standing desk may have aroused some wow factor simply because it allowed you to stand, looked a little different and was something new.
 That’s far from the case today as adjustable height desks have permeated all levels of the market.

 The Ensign’s Desk and other designer desks allow you to recapture some of that wow factor.

-The Ensign’s Desk is all about the look of Baltic birch, being the centerpiece of iMovR’s new Baltic Line of Vincent Leman-inspired designer standing desks.
+The Ensign’s Desk is all about the look of Red River and Baltic birch, being the centerpiece of iMovR’s line of Vincent Leman-inspired designer standing desks.
 It looks as beautiful as maple hardwood on the flat work surfaces but with the distinctive multi-ply edging commonly found on Scandinavian fine furniture.
-It is the second of three desks in the Baltic line.
+It is the second desk in the nautical themed line.
 The first was the Captain’s Desk, which we also loved for its completely unique design elements.
-The third will be a top-of-the-line option dubbed the Admiral, due out in 2022.

 Moving up from the desktop, the Ensign’s other distinguishing feature is its Fly Deck.
 Clearly meant to evoke the fly deck on a yacht, this upscale version of a monitor riser looks cool, creates convenient open storage space on the desktop and helps with ergonomics by raising an external monitor or all-in-one computer (e.g. iMac) screen.